nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 Once the Enhancement Proposal is merged, mark it as "Implementable".

-### 5. Prototype (optional)

-In some cases, you may be asked or want to create a prototype of the design.
-Prototypes are a good way to get early feedback about the implementation without investing too much time and effort on the small details.
-When creating a prototype of an Enhancement Proposal, mark the Enhancement Proposal as "Prototyping" and open a Draft PR.
-If the prototype is approved, you can move on to the next stage.
-Otherwise, you may be asked to make changes to the design and resubmit the Enhancement Proposal as "Provisional".

-Note that the prototype is not expected to be merged, but should be used as a way to move an Enhancement Proposal from " Provisional" to "
-Implementable".

 ### 6. Implement

 Once the Enhancement Proposal is marked as "Implementable", you can start implementing the proposed changes.
 Once the